|

 How do you decide which bosses go into the "Recurring Boss" sub-section?

-The more frequent questions ask why the Mirror Creature (Akumajo Dracula X68000) isn't on the Doppelganger page or why there isn't a page dedicated to the Golem creatures.
-I try to make a set of rules, but it's anything but simple: I want to limit it to the characters who represent the exact same entity from game to game (like Franky, Death and Medusa) and to those with extremely similar ilk of the same name or characteristics (like Phantom Bat, Water Dragon and Bone Dragon King).
+The more frequent questions ask why the Mirror Creature (Akumajou Dracula X68000) isn't on the Doppelganger page or why there isn't a page dedicated to the different Golem creatures.
+I try to keep a set of rules, but it's anything but simple: I want to limit the main boss list to the characters who represent the exact entity from game to game (like Franky, Death and Medusa) and to those with extremely similar ilk of the same name or characteristics (like Phantom Bat, Water Dragon and Bone Dragon King).
 At times, I have to break it down to the lowest level.
-So, as the process dictates, I decide that the Mirror Creature is just that--a creature made of glass--and not a doppelganger, which is a gelatin-like creature that shifts form.
-I don't consider them the same in this sense.
-Plus I look for other justification: In this case, I'd like the main boss list to be represented somewhat by characters from lost titles, to add an international flavor.
-In the case of the Golem, I could make a list for the big five--Koranot, Golem (Bloodlines), Iron Golem, Golem (Harmony) and Big Golem--but the Iron Golem and Big Golem wouldn't belong because they're not like the others.
-They share a similar look, but their characteristics aren't the same; they don't break down with damage or require the finding of an interior weak spot.
-The only solution is to leave them all on the main boss list.
-I prefer to do this because of my overall justification: I want the "Recurring Boss" subsection to be worth the visit, and that doesn't happen if all of the characters from the main boss list appear there, too.
-I'd like it to remain exclusive and interesting for that reason.
+So, as the process dictates, I decide that the Mirror Creature is just that--a creature made of glass--and not a doppelganger, which is an amoebae-like creature capable of changing shape.
+Plus I look for other justification: In this case, I'd like the main boss list to be represented, somewhat, by characters from lost titles, to add an international if not mysterious flavor.
+In the case of the many Golems, I could make a list for the big five--Koranot, Golem (Bloodlines), Iron Golem, Golem (Harmony) and Big Golem--but the Iron Golem and Big Golem wouldn't belong, because they're not like the others; their characteristics aren't the same, as they don't break down with damage or require the finding of an interior weak spot.
+The only solution is to leave them all on the main boss list until it becomes so flooded that I'm forced to reconsider my criteria.

 Game Questions